Room Tour: Deluxe Studio at Disney’s Old Key West Resort

 Each deluxe studio has a microwave.

-Unfortunately, we’re still dealing with paper plates and cutlery.
-Hopefully, we’ll eventually see the return of regular glassware and silverware.
+During this stay, we were still dealing with paper plates and cutlery.
+But we’ve started to see the return of glassware and regular dishes.
+You should have either/or in your room.

 The bath features a standard tub with a shower combination.